 Optimize a wide variety of PingAccess components for maximum performance.
-You can find more information in Performance tuning.
+For more information, see Performance tuning.

 Upgrade an existing installation

 Upgrade an existing installation using the installer or selectively manage the upgrade process with the PingAccess upgrade utility.
 For more information, see Installing and Uninstalling PingAccess.